Exit-9B/MapMarkerFramework/README.md

 Jelidity.

 ## Usage
-CMMF reads config files from the `Data\MapMarkers\` directory in order to apply its changes.
+The SKSE plugin reads config files from the `Data\MapMarkers\` directory in order to apply its changes.
 Each active plugin in your load order can have a config file associated with it, using the same stem filename and a .json extension.
 For example, the config file corresponding to the Skyrim.esm plugin is `Data\MapMarkers\Skyrim.json`.
 Conflicts between these config files are resolved based on the plugin load order, just like plugin contents, .bsa files, and .ini files.

 ### Adding New Markers
 In order to add new icons, you first need to create a .swf file that exports 2 sprites, one for